 Comments and suggestions welcome!

-The differences between mainstream psychology and the various Indian approaches to the subject tend to be related to the different ideas they have about consciousness and its role in the manifestation.
+The differences between mainstream psychology and the various Indian approaches to psychology tend to be related to the different ideas these different "knowledge systems" have about consciousness and its role in the manifestation.
 So it will be helpful to have a close look at what different people actually mean when they talk about consciousness.

 "Matter or object is related to spirit or subject, and the subject or spirit is equally related to the object or matter.
 If there were no object, there would be no subject, and if there were no subject, there would be no object, for on either side alone nothing could be achieved.".